DiegelD/CarND-Path-Planning-Project/README.md

 </figure>
  <p></p>

-For a better readability the code is **not** described here in detail.
+For a better readability the code is **not** described here in detail!
 However feel free to look into the code, comments are made there to increase the understanding.

 ### 3.2 Cost Functions
 Designing cost functions is difficult and to bring them to cooperate and to produce reasonable vehicle behavior is hard.
 Some of the challenges are to solve problems, without unsolving old ones.
-To ensure this in general are regression test are used, which is part of developing safety critical software.

 In general there are there possibilities to handle and solve cost function problems:
 * Modifying the exciting cost functions